Delarin/High-Stakes-Investigation/README.md

 # Instructions
 Use your command-line skills to uncover the identities of the rogue casino player and dealer colluding to scam Lucky Duck out of thousands of dollars.
 After your investigation, you will provide a summary of your findings to the casino.

+## Step 1: Investigation Preparation
+Your first task is to set up directories to prepare for your investigation.
+  1. Begin by making a single directory titled Lucky_Duck_Investigations.

+In this directory, create a directory for this specific investigation titled Roulette_Loss_Investigation.

+In Roulette_Loss_Investigation, create the following directories:

+Player_Analysis to investigate the casino player.
+Dealer_Analysis to investigate the dealers.
+Player_Dealer_Correlation to summarize your findings of the collusion.
+Create empty files called Notes_<Directory Name> under each subdirectory to store investigation notes.

+For example: Notes_Player_Analysis